 PNSSNS is highly encouraging all members to complete a Sediment and Erosion Control Plan (SECP).
 Members can "self-certify" their sediment plans by completing the online course during certain times found at Irrigating Lands Regulatory Program (IRLP) Grower Self-Certification Training.

 Once the short online course is completed, there is a short test and a certificate will be awarded when you pass the test.
 Please print out the certificate for your records to demonstrate your "self-certification" for your Sediment and Erosion Control Plan.
-There are professionals that can also complete the Sediment and Erosion Control Plans for you and your operation.
-Applied Engineering and Geology (AEG), whose owner is also a member of PNSSNS, can assist you among other professionals.

 The Regional Water Board is actively looking for those not in compliance and sending fine letters to those people that have not joined or are not in compliance with the Waste Discharge Order.
 PNSSNS provides education and outreach for best management practices with irrigation, pesticide and nutrient applications in order to minimize soil erosion and to continue to protect water quality.